flyingmachine/brave-clojure-web/content/read-and-eval.md

 (map first '([0 1] [3 4])) ; <= that's a representation of a list, too!
 ```

-These representations are parsed by the **reader**, which produces the
+These representations are parsed by the **reader**, which produces
+list data structures that get transformed into new lists through
-data structure that's then **evaluated**.
-This makes Clojure
+**macro expansion**.
+The new lists are then **evaluated**.
+This makes
-**homoiconic**: Clojure programs are represented by Clojure data
+Clojure **homoiconic**: you write Clojure programs using
+representations of Clojure data structures.
+You can visualize the
-structures.
-Overall, the read/eval process looks something like this:
+evaluation process like this:

 ![read-eval](/images/read-eval/read-eval.png)